BA (Brown), MA (Humboldt) MPhil, PhD (Columbia)

 Dr Weir’s research focuses on the relationships between religious dissent, anticlericalism, popular science and radical politics both in Germany and internationally.
 He has written a monograph on organized secularism nineteenth century Berlin and headed up an international collaborative investigation into naturalistic monism as a key modern worldview.
 Currently, Dr Weir is investigating the relationship of secularism and socialism in the early twentieth century, a project that includes a reconsideration of the role of religious-secular struggles in the latent civil war conditions of the later Weimar Republic.
 He has also published on East German collectivisation in the 1950s and the relationship of German socialism to colonialism prior to the First World War.

 Dr Weir has been a resident scholar at the Berlin Program for Advanced German and European Studies, the Simpson Center for the Humanities of the University of Washington and, most recently, the Historisches Kolleg in Munich.
-His research has also been supported by grants from the British Academy, the Arts and Humanities Research Council, and the German Academic Exchange Service.
+His research has also been supported by grants from the Leverhulme Trust, the British Academy, the Arts and Humanities Research Council, and the German Academic Exchange Service.

 Articles and chapters: